-Not surprising for a city of its size, Philadelphia has had a few TV shows set there.
-But not many actually filmed there.
+Not surprising for a city of its size, Philadelphia has had a few TV shows set there, but not many actually filmed there.
 Boy Meets World was filmed entirely at the Walt Disney Studios in Burbank.
-Neither does It's Always Sunny In Philadelphia film in Philly -- and it is NOT always sunny there.
+(Its sequel series, Girl Meets World, featuring Cory & Topanga Matthews and their kids, is set in New York.)
+Neither does It's Always Sunny In Philadelphia film in Philly -- and it is not always sunny there.
 Nor did Thirtysomething film there.
-I don't think Body of Proof does, either.
+Nor did Body of Proof.
 And, being a cartoon, Fat Albert and the Cosby Kids didn't have to "film" anywhere.
 The 1960s flashback series American Dreams did some filming under the Market Street Elevated Line, but most of it was filmed in L.A.
 The films Philadelphia, The Philadelphia Story and The Philadelphia Experiment had a few Philly locations put in, but all filming was done in Southern California.

 Probably the best-known film set in the city is Trading Places -- except a lot of it was filmed in and around New York!
-The New York Chamber of Commerce Building (65 Liberty Street) and the Seventh Regiment Armory (643 Park Avenue) stood in for the Heritage Club, and Mill Neck Manor for the Deaf on Long Island stood in for the Duke Brothers' estate.
+The New York Chamber of Commerce Building (65 Liberty Street) and the Seventh Regiment Armory (643 Park Avenue) stood in for the Heritage Club.
+Mill Neck Manor for the Deaf on Long Island stood in for the Duke Brothers' estate.
 And, of course, the climactic scene was set at the New York Mercantile Exchange, at 4 World Trade Center, which was at destroyed in the 9/11 attacks.
-Absolutely in Philly were 30th Street Station; Duke & Duke, at Fidelity Bank at 135 S. Broad Street, 2 blocks south of City Hall; and Lewis Winthorpe's residence, with exterior shots at 2014 Delancey Place at 20th Street, near Rittenhouse Square, which is where Eddie Murphy pretended to be a blind, legless Vietnam veteran.
-(Private residence -- walk down there if you like, but leave them alone.)
+Locations in the film that were absolutely in Philly were: 30th Street Station; Duke & Duke, at Fidelity Bank at 135 S. Broad Street, 2 blocks south of City Hall; and Lewis Winthorpe's residence, with exterior shots at 2014 Delancey Place at 20th Street, near Rittenhouse Square, which is where Eddie Murphy pretended to be a blind, legless Vietnam veteran.
+(This is a private residence: Walk down there if you like, but leave the residents alone.)

 So, to sum up, I would definitely recommend to any baseball fan, even a Met fan, that they take in a Phillies game at Citizens Bank Park.
 I think it's the best of the 1992-present "retro ballparks" -- even if the home fans aren't always nice.